christianmalek/Argard/README.md

  - allowed values for parameters (will only match if the parsed values are predefined with the parameter)
  - flag support (every single letter parameters can be chained, e.g. -xfyz)

-Important: The wiki is at the moment obsolete!
-It will be updated soon!
 ---

 Example programme